Greetings, gamers of any platform and genre. Welcome to The Gaming Den, a site created by a gamer for gamers.

 How do you choose your next game?
 There’s more than one way to do this.
 I often read reviews written by people who review games for a living.
 These people often play a game for only a few hours before writing a review and then moving on to the next game on their list.
 I usually have better luck if I talk to someone who completed the game or at least played it for more than a few hours.
 Wouldn’t it be nice if there was a site meant for PC games and video games dedicated to the purpose of allowing gamers to give game recommendations to other gamers?
 That is the purpose of The Gaming Den.

 I like many genres of computer games but my favourite is RPG.
 I’m referring to RPGs where you have a sword, a bow and a suit of armour.
 Depending on the game you may or may not have a shield or a horse.
 You then travel from city to city fighting bandits, witches, demons, monsters and other assorted creatures and bad guys that need killing and you can use your sword, bow or magic when you fight.
-Some of my favourite games in this genre are Morrowind, Gothic, Gothic 2, Gothic 3 and Fable – The Lost Chapters.
+My favourite games in this genre are Gothic, Gothic 2 – The Night of the Raven, Gothic 3 and Fable – The Lost Chapters.

 I hope you find the information here useful.
 Discuss a game, post a recommendation, or read a few recommendations if you’re looking for your next game.
 This site can also help you troubleshoot a problem, improve computer performance, and show you how to research parts.
-You can also buy PC parts, consoles, peripherals, games and anything else.
+In the future you will also be able to buy PC parts, consoles, peripherals, games and anything else.
 Thank you for visiting my site.